kwaldenphd/python-authoring-environments/README.md

 The bottom-right pane is the Console, which lets you execute and test Python commands.
 You can have multiple consoles open simultaneously.
 So how is the Console different from your `.py` file?

 In the `.py` file you are writing a Python program that will run or execute when the file is called.
-You make updates to that file, save changes, etc. The Console lets you execute Python commands but is not saving those commands as part of a `.py` file.
+You can make updates to that file, save changes, etc. The Console lets you execute Python commands but is not saving those commands as part of a `.py` file.
 Great for testing.
 Less great for building out complex programs.

 When we were working in Replit, all files that were part of our Python project were in the same virtual workspace.
 That's not going to be the case when working in a desktop IDE like Spyder.
 Think of this as the difference between working with files in Google Drive versus on your local computer.